AeyeOps/gen-captions/README.md

 ## Overview

-`gen-captions.py` is a Python script designed to generate descriptive captions for images in a specified directory.
-Originally intended to support the creation of training sets for the[ [AI-Toolkit](https://github.com/yourusername/ai-toolkit)](https://github.com/ostris/ai-toolkit.git)  GitHub project, it has evolved into a versatile and reusable tool suitable for various image captioning tasks.
+`gen-captions.py` is a Python script that uses OpenAI's API to generate descriptive captions for images in a specified directory.
+It also includes functionality to fix encoding issues in text files.
+Originally intended to support the creation of training sets for the [AI-Toolkit](https://github.com/yourusername/ai-toolkit) GitHub project, it has evolved into a versatile and reusable tool suitable for various image captioning tasks.

 ## Table of Contents